 - There are two main types of rhabdomyosarcoma:

 - Embryonal rhabdomyosarcoma (ERMS): It is the most common form of rhabdomyosarcoma.
 It usually occurs in children under six years of age.

 - Alveolar rhabdomyosarcoma (ARMS): It is found more frequently in older children and accounts for about 20 percent of all cases.

 We care for children with rhabdomyosarcoma at Dana-Farber/Boston Children's Cancer and Blood Disorders Center.
-Our Bone and Soft Tissues Treatment Program features urology, gynecology, head and neck, and surgical specialists who treat these types of tumors in children.
+Our Bone and Soft Tissue Tumors Program features urology, gynecology, head and neck, and surgical specialists who treat these types of tumors in children.

 Causes and Symptoms of Childhood Rhabdomyosarcoma

 As a parent, you undoubtedly want to know what may have caused your child's tumor.
 In most cases, doctors don't know what leads to rhabdomyosarcoma.
 Rhabdomyosarcoma is not associated with environmental factors.
 There is nothing you could have done or

 avoided doing that would have prevented the tumor from developing.

 Some rhabdomyosarcoma tumors may begin in the fetus, where rhabdomyoblast cells develop in the initial fetal development stages.
 These cells will mature and develop into muscles.
 Rhabdomyosarcomas usually have some chromosome abnormality or genetic mutation

 Your child may not experience rhabdomyosarcoma symptoms until the tumor is very large, especially if it is located deep in the muscles or stomach.